-Trump launches 2020 re-election bid in jam-packed Orlando arena
+Trump launches re-election bid before jam-packed arena, vows to 'Keep America Great'

 Democrats in Congress, Trump said, in the meantime wanted to waste time with a "do-over" of Special Counsel Robert Mueller's report.

 "Our patriotic movement has been under assault from the very first day," Trump said.
-He went on to specifically call out the "phony" dossier used by the FBI to secure a secret surveillance warrant to surveil one of his former aides, Carter Page.
+He specifically called out the "phony" dossier used by the FBI to secure a secret surveillance warrant to surveil one of his former aides, Carter Page.

 When Trump pointed out that the dossier was funded by the Hillary Clinton campaign and Democratic National Committee (DNC), the crowd again broke into a chant, this time cheering, "Lock her up."

-"If you want to know how the system is rigged, just look at how they came at us for three years with everything they had, versus the free passes they gave to Hillary Clinton and her aides ... after they deleted and acid-washed 33,000 emails, exposed classified information, and turned the State Department into a pay-for-play cash machine," Trump said, his voice rising with the crowd's.
+"If you want to know how the system is rigged, just look at how they came at us for three years with everything they had, versus the free pass they gave to Hillary and her aides after they set up an illegal server, destroyed evidence, deleted and acid-washed 33,000 emails, exposed classified information, and turned the State Department into a pay-for-play cash machine," Trump said, his voice rising with the crowd's.

 STATE DEPT INVESTIGATION FINDS 'MULTIPLE' SECURITY VIOLATIONS UNDER CLINTON LEADERSHIP, AS PROBE CONTINUES

-Trump went on to emphasize his success in appointing federal judges, ,and lamented Democrats' treatment of now-Justice Brett Kavanuagh, telling the crowd, "They didnt just try to win, they tried to destroy him with false and malicious accusations."
+Trump emphasized his success in appointing federal judges, and lamented Democrats' treatment of now-Justice Brett Kavanuagh, telling the crowd, "They didnt just try to win, they tried to destroy him with false and malicious accusations."

+Trump called Kavanaugh a "great gentleman" who is "highly respected" throughout the judiciary, and said Democrats also targeted his family.
+Kavanuagh, speaking to Fox News last year, said his wife had received numerous death threats.

 "We just finished [confirming judge] number 107, already approved, sitting on the bench -- how about that?"
 Trump asked.
 "By the time we're finished with the rest, we will have record percentages [of judges appointed] -- our percentage will be a record, except for one person.
 One person has a higher percentage ...
 George Washington."